ResQNets: A Residual Approach for Mitigating Barren Plateaus in Quantum Neural Networks: Results and Discussion

 \subsubsection{15-Qubit Circuit}

-We train the 15 qubit quantum layers to optimize the problem defined in Equation \ref{eq:CF_eq}.
-The training results are shown in Figure \ref{fig:training_RN_15Q}. it can be observed that the ResQNets are effectively trained.
+We train the 15 qubit quantum layers to optimize the problem defined in Eq. (\ref{eq:CF_eq}).
+The training results are shown in Fig. \ref{fig:training_RN_15Q}. it can be observed that the ResQNets are effectively trained.
 Additionally, analogous to the case of shallow width quantum layers, the performance is substantially better when the depth in the first QN (before the residual point) is bigger than the second QN.